 Because you were pretty and a boy

 Summer's over.
-And perhaps not just summer, but those years when summer was distinct from the rest of the year.
-In this piece, I've used both sides of a postcard, the reverse signed in the upper right with that curiously intimate "me"; the word "letters" from Marion & Joe's correspondence has floated to the surface more than once, and found its place here.
-The letters "w" and "e" appeared originally in a heavily foxed, oversized flash card.
+Perhaps not just summer, but that aeon when summer was distinct from the rest of the year.
+In this piece, I've used both sides of a postcard, the reverse signed in the upper right with the curiously intimate "me"; the word "letters" is from Marion & Joe's correspondence, and has floated to the surface more than once before finding a place here.
+"We" appeared originally in a heavily foxed, oversized flash card.
 At scale, the halftone dots used in the trees are exquisite, as are the two strange reds: the brighter from a 50's era Marlboro advertisement and the other, of course, contributed by one of a spool of tickets I like to imagine was saved after a trip to the shore.

 Fair, and ...